opengsn/gsn-protocol/gsn-protocol.md

 For the Paymaster, we want to calculate the gasUseWithoutPost (its the paymaster's developer job to estimate the gas usasge of the postRelayedCall itself)
 This method is called within an innerRelayedCall, so we had to make the same structure: pass the "externalGasLimit"

+### Relayer throughput.

+In order to support high throughput through GSN, we have 2 mechanisms:

+1. **nonceGap**: Clients are aware that its possible that the relayer will relay more than one transaction in a block.
+    That is, even if the last mined relay worker's nonce is "N", the client's transaction might get nonce of "N+3", meaning there are extra 2 transactions net yet mined.
+    The client specifies what is the larger "gap" it allows.
+The relayer should reject the request if it is unable to fulfil the client's request of smaller gap than current nonce.
+    If the relayer signs the transaction with a higher nonce, it is not penalizeable, but still, the client will move to another relayer to send the TX.

+    Since on that 2nd relayer it might get mined faster, the first relayer will have its transaction reverted.
+    While it could "blame" the client, it can't do much about it, since this client will probably won't send any more transactions through it.

+    The relayer should provide an API to the client to return all pending transactions since nonce "N".
+Using this API, the client can validate that its own transaction will get mined in due time, by validating these intermediate transactions:
+    - They are all properly signed by the relay worker.
+    - They are all in the mempool (the client may put them into the mempool by itself)
+    - The worker has enough gas to submit them all (including the client's transaction)
+    - Their gasPrice is not below the client's gas

+2. **Multiple workers**: A Single relayer may have multiple worker addresses.
+   The RelayHub is configured with the highest number of workers (currently 10).
+   Each worker is independent with its nonce (and gas price) management, but they share the same manager stake.
+   Multiple workers reduce the need for large "nonceGap", but can't reduce it completely.
+That is, a client should expect that sometimes it will receive its signed transaction using a nonce that is higher than current worker nonce, and use the "nonceGap" mechanism above, to validate any intermediate transaction.

+### Usage of EIP712

+For GSN2, we opted to use EIP-712 as a method to show the transaction that gets signed to the user, before sending it to the server.
+We believe that signing an opaque hex blob is undesired.
+While the current EIP-712 view dialogs don't show much information, we anticipate that in the future, wallet applications will be able to show better view for meta-transactions, just like they recognize some normal transactions, such as token transfers and DeFi operations.
+Actually, the ForwardRequest match the 6 fields of an Ethereum transaction - from,to,value,gas,nonce,data To these GSN adds the GSN-specific fields, like relaying fee and paymaster.

 ## Attacks and mitigations